AngeldelaLinde/ScientificTextClassification_LLMBased/README.md

 ## Project Structure

-The uploaded notebook is divided in the following categories:
+The uploaded notebook is divided into the following parts:
 1. data_preprocessing
 2. model_training
 3. model_inference